Local volumes, equisingularity, and generalized smoothability: Deficient conormal singularities and generalized smoothability

-Suppose $(V,0) \subset (\mathbb{C}^m,0)$ is a complex analytic subvariety.
+Suppose $(V,0) \subset (\mathbb{C}^m,0)$ is a complex analytic variety.
 We say that $V = \bigsqcup_{i=1}^{q} V_i$ is Whitney A (respectively Whitney B) stratification if pairs of nearby strata satisfy Whitney condition A (respectively Whitney B).
 The existence of these stratifications was established by Whitney \cite{Whitney} as discussed in Sct.\ \ref{Whitney, Jacobian}.
-Recall that a Whitney B stratification is a Whitney A stratification.

 Let $g \colon (\mathbb{C}^n,0) \rightarrow (\mathbb{C}^m,0)$ be a holomorphic map.
 Consider the diagram where the right square is cartesian:

 We say that $A$ is a {\it conic} subset of $T^{*}\mathbb{C}^m$ if its fibers are invariant in the fibers of $T^{*}\mathbb{C}^m$ under a multiplication with a nonzero complex number.
 For a closed conic subset $A$ of $T^{*}\mathbb{C}^m$ we say that $g$ is {\it noncharacteristic} with respect to $g$ if $g_{\pi}^{-1}(A) \cap \mathrm{Ker}((dg)^{*})$ is the zero-section of $g^{*}T^{*}\mathbb{C}^m$.
 Denote by $T_{V}^{*}\mathbb{C}^{m}$ the closure in $\mathbb{C}^m \times \mathbb{C}^{m*}$ of the pairs of $(v, \eta_v)$ where $v$ is a smooth point of $V$ and $\eta_v$ is a conormal vector at $v$.
 Define $T_{X}^{*}\mathbb{C}^{n}$ analogously.
 Note that $T_{V}^{*}\mathbb{C}^{m}$ and $T_{X}^{*}\mathbb{C}^{n}$ are conical.
 By projectivizing with respect to vertical homotheties in $T^{*}\mathbb{C}^m$ and $T^{*}\mathbb{C}^n$ we obtain $\mathbb{P}(T_{V}^{*}\mathbb{C}^{m})=C(V)$ and $\mathbb{P}(T_{X}^{*}\mathbb{C}^{n})=C(X)$.